 In this stage, you can configure the derived mappings.
 For more information about derived mappings, refer to the Data Import Lookup article.
 By default, there are no derived mappings.

-In this stage, you should can the filters.
-The filters configured in this stage are applied during data sync and only those records which math the filter criteria are synced.
-By default, there are no filters.
+In this stage, you should configure the filters.
+The filters configured in this stage are applied during data sync and only those records which match the filter criteria are synced.
+By default, no filters are configured.